FreddyOm/MScThesis/README.md

 and do experiments with dynamically updating and changing the voxel meshes.
 - Compare depth prepass with all voxels against depth prepass with aggregated best occluders
 - Would have liked to fix visual errors
+- Show differences for different scene resolutions and different screen resolutions